PS-O5/HPC_Applications/README.md

 This is a simple CUDA interpretation of a FEA problem I studied in my bachelors.
 The reference can be found [here.](http://rip.eng.hawaii.edu/wp-content/uploads/2020/11/me481-femfeaBoundaryConditionsFailureAnalysis-2020f.pdf)

-### 2D_Navier_Stokes.cu
+### 3D_Navier_Stokes.cu

-This program generates the flow fields for a 2D Navier-Stokes governed flow.
+Euler's equation for incompressible, inviscid, isotropic fluid using the Finite Difference Method.
 I suggest creating a function to read data from a file and then writing the results to other (Hint: #include fstream).

 ### 3D_Conduction_Heat_Transfer.cu